TylerDPenna/DnDSummary/Damage and Conditions/Condition/Charmed.md

-While you have the Charmed [[Condition]], you experience the following effects:
+While you have the Charmed [[Conditions]], you experience the following effects:

 **Can't Harm the Charmer.**
 	You can't attack the charmer or target the charmer with damaging abilities or magical effects.